op7ic/SYSMONFENCER/README.md

 Options:
   -remove    Removes SYSMON across the domain
+  -help      Show this help menu
 ```

 # Process
-The script will perform followin actions:
+The script will perform following actions:

 * Enumerate LDAP structure of the current domain and identify any object matching 'computer' filter.
-This is done using "System.DirectoryServices.DirectoryEntry" and "System.DirectoryServices.DirectorySearcher" methods.
+This is done using "System.DirectoryServices.DirectorySearcher" method.
-* For each identified system, create unique folder in "C:" parition, copy sysmon config and sysmon installer into this folder and run quiet installation procedure.
+* For each identified system, create unique folder in "C$" network share, copy sysmon config and sysmon installer script into this folder and run quiet installation procedure.
+* The script will use WinRM, WMI and PSEXEC to try to execute remote installation of Sysmon.
+If all three methods fail then no installation will be performed.
 * Auto-removal task is added so that Sysmon is authomatically deleted in 3 weeks from the day of installation.
 * If "-remove" flag is passed to the script it will remove Sysmon across the domain in similar fashion it was installed but with "-u" parameter.
+Scheluded task will also be removed since we don't need to wait for it to finish.

 # Sources of Inspiration
 * https://github.com/ion-storm/sysmon-config